CucuAntonia/Docker_learning/task2/README.md

 	- Click on "New repository secret"
 	- At name I typed "DOCKERHUB_USERNAME" and the Secret is my Docker Hub username (idem for password)

 ![Secrets](/task2/Screenshots/secrets.png)

-- I created a .github/workflows folder into my task2 folder and I pushed all of my files into the Github repository
+- I pushed all of my files into the Github repository
 - Click on the Actions button (in Github) and click "Set up a new workflow"
 - Add the logic to the main.yml file and commit the changes
 - Run the yml file

 ![Workflows](/task2/Screenshots/workflows.png)

 At the end, my image is pushed into the Docker Hub repository.